ankopainting/trial_taapforms/README.markdown

 		<%= render_schemaobject(@todoitem, :view, :user)

 in which case you would only see the entry and completed fields.

+NOTE: schema blocks/expose now added, but the render_schemaobject doesn't respect it.

 NOTE: the terms "schema" and "role" are used interchangeably by my code.
 It's basically a subset or view of the data in the model, and as such, sometimes suits either description.
 I think I'll need to call it schema going forward, but the code isn't there yet.